What I do for WORK:

 my own crystals to the desired frequency with

-a great learning experience in the communications field.
-In October of that
+two was a great learning experience in the communications field.
+In October of

 After about 3 months I was transferred to the vice squad where I was used primarily to gain entry into illegal liquor establishments.
 I was then transferred to the Community Relations Bureau and assigned to recruiting with Lt.
 Jack Cunningham as the unit commander.
 At the end of this assignment I was transferred back to the Vice unit.
 My time was cut short by my questioning the integrity and honesty of the unit commander.
 This resulted in my transfer to the Narcotics Unit.
 Click this for a picture of me in 1972 while I was working the Narcotics Unit.